gregnordin/notes_to_self/Blender/notes-Blender.md

 - Select `Scripting` from menu along top left of window.
 This puts the interface into a scripting-friendly state.
 - Click on the `+ New` button of the Text Editor to bring up a new text editor window.
 - Type `print('hello world')` in text editor.
-- Run by clicking the run icon of the Text Editor or hitting `cmd-p` (`alt-p` on Windows) while mouse is anywhere within text editor window.
+- Run by clicking the run icon of the Text Editor or hitting `option-p` (`alt-p` on Windows) while mouse is anywhere within text editor window.
 - <span style="color:red; font-size:150%">&#x2605;</span> [Create 3D objects and animations in Blender with Python API](https://demando.se/blogg/post/dev-generating-a-procedural-solar-system-with-blenders-python-api/)
 - `import bpy`
     - `bpy.context`: it contains getters and readers on read-only values that describe your current working context or even the area (i.e. the panel in your window) that is currently being accessed